- Is the McNair Program a scholarship?

 Questions about Finances

 Are there any financial advantages to the McNair program?
-During the summer internship, Scholars receive a stipend and assistance with room and board.
+During the summer internship, Scholars receive a financial support for their research internship and assistance with room and board.
 There are also long-term financial advantages--see the next question.

 Will the McNair program help me get into graduate school?
 Yes.
 Many graduate schools provide application fee waivers for McNair Scholars and some actively recruit McNair Scholars and offer them graduate fellowships.
 Graduate schools know that McNair Scholars are motivated, have an understanding of the rigors and culture of graduate study, and have research and/or scholarship experience.
 Faculty advisors and mentors and McNair staff offer a wealth of information and advice about graduate programs and aid sources.
 In addition, McNair Scholars may sign onto the National McNair Scholar listserv from which they can learn about scholarships, fellowships, assistantships, special offers from graduate schools, and insider's tips from past Scholars who have entered doctoral programs.